Couscous Royale

 2 x packs of 250 gms. 'instant' couscous

--- cut into serving pieces
+1 kg. lamb ribs/shoulder-- cut into serving pieces

 4 chicken legs-- cut the drumsticks off from the thighs, fried till golden brown (half-cooked), set aside